Cybersecurity and Privacy Protection

 Central Retail has implemented a risk management approach to protect and manage the information environment to keep up with changing situations through balancing control and system usage Central Retail also prioritized sensitive data into different levels of risks, which will determine its level of protection and measures.
 Other cybersecurity measures include but not limited to server vulnerability management, endpoint detection response and virus protection, and data encryption.
 Moreover, information technology resources should have cybersecurity measures embedded into their respective lifecycles, from acquisitions to disposal.
 With regards to physical security, Central Retail has relocated the information systems to the data centers adhering to international standards for both procedural and security measures.
 This approach provides comprehensive safeguards against potential physical harm from fire, flood, and other emergencies, as well as illegal entry into the system.

-To minimize information security disruption to customers and protect business performance in the event of IT outages, the Company conducts an annual review and drill of its Contingency Plan across all branches to ensure continued service during information system failures.
+To minimize information security disruption to customers and protect business performance in the event of IT outages, Central Retail conducts an annual review and drill of its Contingency Plan across all branches to ensure continued service during information system failures.
 The process includes reviewing incident response procedures and conducting practical drills.
-The Company recognizes that, although such incidents are rare, regular testing is essential due to the evolving nature of branch operations and demonstrates its commitment to operational readiness through this annual process.
+Central Retail recognizes that, although such incidents are rare, regular testing is essential due to the evolving nature of branch operations and demonstrates its commitment to operational readiness through this annual process.

 Cybersecurity Process